 The City Manager is a politically neutral position.
 It is also their duty and responsibility to be an advocate and a strong proponent for philanthropic and social services that provide an added benefit to the residents of Sanford.
 This includes, but is not limited to, the attendance at public functions and activities.
 The City Manager’s office is a community resource for all individuals who reside and conduct business within Sanford’s municipal boundaries.

 Norton N. Bonaparte, Jr. has served as the City Manager of Sanford, Florida since September 2011.
-The City Manager is appointed by and serves at the pleasure of the Mayor and City Commission.
-As the City’s chief administrative officer, he is responsible for overseeing all city operations, which includes a $195 million budget, and over 540 employees.
+As the city’s chief administrative officer, he is responsible for overseeing all city operations, which includes a $324 million budget, and over 540 employees.

-Prior to serving in Sanford, Mr. Bonaparte served as the City Manager of Topeka, Kansas, Plainfield, New Jersey, Camden, New Jersey, Willingboro, New Jersey and Glenarden, Maryland.
+Prior to Sanford, Mr. Bonaparte served as the city manager of Topeka, Kansas; Plainfield, New Jersey; Camden, New Jersey; Willingboro, New Jersey and Glenarden, Maryland.

 Mr. Bonaparte holds a Bachelor of Science in Civil Engineering from Worcester Polytechnic Institute, a Master of Public Administration from Cornell University’s Graduate School of Business and is a graduate of Harvard University’s Senior Executives in State and Local Government Program.